aoijs/documentation/functions/usdmemberscount.md

 })
 ```

-{% hint style="danger" %}
-This only works in Guilds, otherwise will return an error.
+> ❗ This only works in Guilds, otherwise will return an error.
-Prototype: $allMembersCount
+> Prototype: $allMembersCount
-{% endhint %}

 ## Member Count of a certain status